domitian/distributed_pipe/READMe.md

 By default the redis url is hardcoded as 127.0.0.1, can be changed to different url by editing the constants(REDIS_HOST,REDIS_PORT) in files distributed_pipe.rb and distributed_pipe_server.rb

+### Internals:-

+Using redis queue as a way to communicate between the two process.
+First element on the left side of the queue is used for communication, signals being sent between both the process are
+1. Start
+2. Stream (Input Streaming)
+3. Ended (meaning stream is ended)
+4. End  (Signal all processes to quit)

+And the next elements in the queue are used to send output of the first command, which are poped as they are read.
+Buffer size of each element is 20 lines.

+Max Buffer Limit is 512MB, constraint of redis

+Used Ruby's IO Popen to control the streams of stdin and stdout

 ### Setup:
 Run the following commands in order
 ```